grumpyf0x48/java-command-line-quickstart/README.md

-# java-gradle-quickstart
+# java-command-line-quickstart

-java-gradle-quickstart is a template repository to bootstrap a new Java application using:
+java-command-line-quickstart is a template repository to bootstrap a new command line application using:

 - Java 17
 - Gradle 7.5.1 for build
+- Picocli for command line parsing
 - Maven Central for dependencies
 - JUnit 5 for tests
 - EditorConfig for code formatting